bogzbonny/yeehaw/README.md

 widgets in this baby with first class support from this project (hiding behind feature flags to not gum up the compile times).
-All ideas will be considered with an open mind, if you'd like to build and element and merge it into yeehaw it'd be an honour.
-If you'd like to build a element with highly specific needs and the current Element trait is non-satisfactory, let's upgrade it.
+All ideas will be considered with an open mind, if you'd like to build and element and merge it into yeehaw it'd be an honour, if you'd like to build a element with highly specific needs and the current Element trait is non-satisfactory, let's upgrade it.
-This repo will be transitioning to dynamic ownership based on contributions in the future, so if your code becomes merged then your be gaining a specialized part piece of ownership in the project whenever dynamic ownership is integrated in (more on that later!).
+In the future, This repo will be transitioning to dynamic ownership based on contributions, so if your code becomes merged then your be gaining a specialized part piece of ownership in the project whenever dynamic ownership is integrated in (more on that later!).